Tourist Places to Visit Near Agra Within 100 kms

 The Deeg Mahal Agra

-The main attraction here is the Deeg Palace (Deeg Jal Mahal) which was once a summer retreat for the Jat rulers.
-What struck me first was the sheer size of the complex, sprawling courtyards, pavilions and long stretches of fountains that come alive during festivals.
-I was lucky to catch a smaller event when some of the fountains were running and watching the water sparkle under the sun felt magical.
+The main attraction here is the Deeg Palace (Deeg Jal Mahal) which is once a summer retreat for the Jat rulers.
+What struck me first is the sheer size of the complex, sprawling courtyards, pavilions and long stretches of fountains that come alive during festivals.

-Walking through the palace, I noticed the clever design of thick walls to keep the interiors cool, beautifully painted arches and open terraces that must have been perfect for evening gatherings centuries ago.
-Standing there, I could almost picture the royals relaxing here for escaping the summer heat.
+Walking through the palace, you will notice the clever design of thick walls to keep the interiors cool, beautifully painted arches and open terraces that must have been perfect for evening gatherings centuries ago.
+Standing there, you can almost picture the royals relaxing here for escaping the summer heat.

 • ⏰ Best time: August–March, when the weather is pleasant.
 If you can, visit during Janmashtami or Holi, when the fountains are turned on and the whole palace comes alive.